FDR control with adaptive procedures and FDR monotonicity: Synthetic data obtained by simulations. Synthetic data obtained by simulations

-Controlling the FDR at a level $q$ means that the {\it average} fraction of false rejections is no larger than $q$.
+Controlling the FDR at a~level $q$ means that the \textit{average} fraction of false rejections is no larger than~$q$.
 It could still be the case that on average the fraction of false rejections is controlled, yet for a large percentage of the realizations one gets many false rejections and a high proportion of false discoveries.
-In contrast to the average behavior, captured by the FDR definition, questions involving the distribution of false rejections, affecting the behavior of a particular realization, were not studied much in the literature (a notable exception is \cite{owen_FD_variance} who studied the variance of $R$).
-We therefore set out to address the issue of validity of the bound for a particular realization, by calculating for the synthetic data the probability $Pr(\frac{V}{R^+} \leq q)$.
+In contrast to the average behavior captured by the FDR definition, questions involving the distribution of false rejections, affecting the behavior of a particular realization, were not studied much in the literature [a~notable exception is \citet{owenFDvariance} who studied the variance of $R$].
+We therefore set out to address the issue of validity of the bound for a particular realization, by calculating for the synthetic data the probability $\Pr(\frac{V}{R^+} \leq q)$.
 This was done for $q=0.05$ for the six procedures (ORC, BH95, BKY, STS, IBHsum and IBHlog, the latter two in step-down mode).
-The probability $Pr(\frac{V}{R^+} \leq q)$ was estimated by computing, for each procedure, the fraction of realizations in which we indeed got $\frac{V}{R^+} \leq q$.
+The probability $\Pr(\frac{V}{R^+} \leq q)$ was estimated by computing, for each procedure, the fraction of realizations in which we indeed got $\frac{V}{R^+} \leq q$.
+In such a comparison one should bear in mind that a conservative procedure, such as BH95, restricts the discoveries much more than a procedure that produces tight bounds (such as the oracle).
+For example, looking at Figure \ref{fig:comparison_EVR_and_ESm}a, we see that the mean value $E(V/R^+)$ of BH95 is much lower than $q=0.05$, and, hence, the weight of the tail of the distribution of $V/R^+$ values that ``leaks'' to $V/R^+ > 0.05$ is very small, whereas for the oracle, which has $E(V/R^+) \approx0.05$, the probability of exceeding $0.05$ is close to $0.5$, and if we want to guarantee that $\Pr(V/R^+<B)\approx1$, we must set $B$ at a value which is significantly larger than the FDR bound $q$.
+As seen in Figure \ref{fig:m_500_q5_mu1_3p5_Pr_VR_leq_q_comparison_tex}a, the results of IBH are slightly more conservative than the oracle in the case of independence, while all improved procedures have fairly similar results.
+In the case of strong dependency, Figure \ref{fig:m_500_q5_mu1_3p5_Pr_VR_leq_q_comparison_tex}b, the differences between the procedures are more pronounced; the STS is the most permissive procedure.